-Based on January imports and February/March import licenses, long products imports so far this year are 3% lower than in the first quarter of 2018.
+Based on January to June imports and July import licenses, long products imports so far this year were 18% lower than in the same period last year with the largest import volume declines coming from wire rod (-35%) and parallel flange sections (-42%).

 SIMA US long products import licenses